 In July 2017, the UK Government announced a UK-wide inquiry into infected blood.
-This inquiry began in May 2018 and is being chaired by Sir Brian Langstaff.
+This Inquiry began in May 2018 and is being chaired by Sir Brian Langstaff.

 Scottish Infected Blood Support Scheme

-This Scottish Infected Blood Support scheme came into force on 1 April 2017 as a result of the Scottish Financial Review Group report on financial support.
+The scheme came into force on 1 April 2017 as a result of the Scottish Financial Review Group report on financial support.
 The scheme was set up to provide support and assistance for those infected with Hepatitis C, HIV, or both, as a result of NHS treatment.
 The scheme is managed by NHS National Services Scotland.

 Information on eligibility and how to apply, as well as sources of additional support, is available on the Scottish Infected Blood Support Scheme section of the NHS National Services Scotland website.